 - Saute it for a 2-3 of minutes.
 Don't saute too much.
 We want to keep onion pieces intact as part of the soup.

 - Add salt, red chili powder, black salt, chaat masala, garam masala, partly crushed coriander seeds, partly crushed anardana.
+Add potato cubes, peas.

 - Add vegetable stock.
 If using vegetable stock bullion, then heat half a cup of water, dissolve half a cube of bullion.
 Add it to the above mixture.

-- Bring the soup to a boil.
+- Add about 2-3 cups of water.
+You may add more if desired, either now or later.
+Bring the soup to a boil.
 Then turn the heat on low and let it simmer for 5 minutes.

 - Remove about 2 to 3 ladles full of soup.
 Puree it.
 Add back to the big container.
 This will make the soup to be of a thicker consistency.
 Put the soup back on the stove.

 - Add tamarind paste or chutney.
 If the soup is on the thinner side, can dissolve a teaspoon of cornstarch in cold water and then add it and make sure continuously stir it for a few minutes.